Finding Work After 50 Takes Action! Here’s How to Get Started

 Nothing Entitles You to a Job or Career

-The real estate and banking sectors seven short years ago further assure us that this statement is true.
+The real estate and banking sectors 10short years ago further assure us that this statement is true.
 You may be at a point of restart where it is going to take a net present look at who you are today and what you must offer, to get hired.

 Drop the entitlement and high expectations and focus on the reality at hand.
 You can’t get back into the corner office if you can’t get into the building.